 riminal Appeals in Washington, California, Oregon, Michigan, Ohio and Indiana.
-Mr. Parker can put forth his best efforts to reverse errors made by lower courts.
+We will put forth our best efforts to reverse errors made by lower courts.

 Losing at the trial level in criminal court can be devastating.
 Filing an appeal is a chance to correct significant errors, whether they be procedural or substantive.

 It is important to understand that an appeal is not a new trial.
 An appeal simply affords the losing party in the trial court an opportunity for a higher court to review, reverse, and/or remand any “reversible” error made by a lower court.